-If you have been training Muay Thai for a few months, your instructor will usually give you the go-ahead to join the sparring once you are familiar with the basic Muay Thai techniques to a certain degree.
 Muay Thai sparring is typically performed with the proper protective gear to prevent unnecessary injuries.
-Other than a pair of sparring gloves, the list of protective gear includes mouth guard, groin guards and in some gyms, head gear for extra protection.
-And of course, chief of your gear concerns, is a proper pair of shin guards.
+Other than a pair of sparring gloves, the list of protective gear includes mouth guard, groin guards and sometimes, head gear for extra protection.
+The most important of all, is a proper pair of shin guards.
 The very best Muay Thai shin guards, if possible.

 How to Choose Muay Thai Shin Guards